Whitechapel Drinking Fountain

 The remaining fountain is an interesting example of the Romanesque Revival style, featuring a Norman arch with pink granite colonettes and back panel and set in a gabled ragstone surround, with white marble detail.
 The ‘shapeless stone lump’ in its centre is unusual, as is the fountain inscription, ‘Erected by one who is known yet unknown’—possibly a reference to the Rev. William Weldon Champneys, Whitechapel’s long-serving and reforming rector who left the parish in 1860.

-The fountain is in poor condition.
-It has been badly repaired in the past, its incongruous cement mortar giving the impression of a recent hasty re-erection despite its continuous position since 1879.
+The fountain was in poor condition.
+It had been badly repaired in the past, its incongruous cement mortar gave the impression of a recent hasty re-erection despite its continuous position since 1879.
 The architectural detail is eroded and much of the dog-tooth detail completely lost.
-The cement mortar has failed in many places and the stone jambs are either shifted out of alignment or cracked.
-Coping stones are loose or missing, as are all the drinking fountain components.
+The cement mortar had failed in many places and the stone jambs had either shifted out of alignment or cracked.
+Coping stones were loose or missing, as were all of the drinking fountain components.

-The restoration project will include replacing two Portland stone copings, cutting back and defrassing the friable surface and replacing it with new stone, removing the cement pointing and repointing in lime mortar, removing and reinstating the Portland stone jamb which has shifted, poultice cleaning to remove the sulphation crust and staining, general cleaning and the application of biocide.
-Finally, the fountain’s connection to Thames Water will re-established, thus restoring its utility as a drinking fountain.
+The restoration project was completed in May 2023 and included replacing two Portland stone copings, cutting back and defrassing the friable surface and replacing it with new stone, removing the cement pointing and repointing in lime mortar, removing and reinstating the Portland stone jamb which had shifted, poultice cleaning to remove the sulphation crust and staining, general cleaning and the application of biocide.
+Finally, the fountain’s connection to Thames Water is now re-established, thus restoring its utility as a drinking fountain.